Get in Touch

 Requirements

-The training is open to individuals who possess fundamental skills in computing, including basic editing and formatting of text, navigating the MS Windows environment, and utilizing internet services for government tasks.
+The training is open to individuals who possess foundational skills in computer operations, basic text editing and formatting, working within the Microsoft Windows environment, and utilizing internet services.
+This program is designed to enhance these capabilities for government employees and align with public sector workflows and governance standards.

 35 Hours